🍸 Margarita: The Cocktail World's Greatest Comeback Story

 - Fill shaker with ice

-- Add in order: tequila → Cointreau → lime juice → syrup (prevents splash-back)
+- Add in order: tequila → Cointreau → lime juice → syrup (this order helps avoid splashing)

 - Shake vigorously for 15 sec until frost forms